 20:29 And when all the congregation saw that Aaron was dead, they mourned for Aaron thirty days, even all the house of Israel.

 A Canaanite king comes forth to battle, attacking in the area south west of Edom.
 The people then turned to God for deliverance.

 They were slowly learning their lesson, the wanderings in Sinai for 40 years is an allegory of a spiritually called out person’s journey to learn zeal for the Word and promises of God.

 Numbers 21:1 And when king Arad the Canaanite, which dwelt in the south, heard tell that Israel came by the way of the spies; then he fought against Israel, and took some of them prisoners.

 21:2 And Israel vowed a vow unto the LORD, and said, If thou wilt indeed deliver this people into my hand, then I will utterly destroy their cities.
 21:3 And the LORD hearkened to the voice of Israel, and delivered up the Canaanites; and they utterly destroyed them and their cities: and he called the name of the place Hormah.

-21:4 And they journeyed from mount Hor by the way [Red Sea road] of the Red sea, to compass [go around] the land of Edom: and the soul of the people was much discouraged because of the way.
+21:4 And they journeyed from mount Hor by the way of the Red sea, to compass [go around] the land of Edom: and the soul of the people was much discouraged because of the way.

-How quickly we forget; the people were again complaining over the hardships of the journey, just as many in the spiritual Israel of the called out; today complain about the hardship of keeping the commandments of God.
+How quickly we forget, the people were again complaining over the hardships of the journey; just as many in today’s spiritual Israel of the called out complain about the hardship of keeping the commandments of God.

 21:5 And the people spake against God, and against Moses, Wherefore have ye brought us up out of Egypt to die in the wilderness? for there is no bread, neither is there any water; and our soul loatheth this light bread.